Successfully passed Math/ELAS

 - You must successfully "Pass" and attend sessions to complete the ELAS/Math Bridging Program in order to meet and satisfy our English language admission requirement.

-Note: If you do not successfully complete the ELAS/Math Bridging Program during the specified academic term, your plan of study at the University of Waterloo will be re-evaluated.
-If you do not attend the sessions, you will be required to withdraw from all your courses and will not be able to continue in the Faculty of Mathematics.
+Note: If you do not successfully complete the ELAS/Math Bridging Program or if you do not attend the sessions, you will be required to withdraw and will not be able to continue in the Faculty of Mathematics.

 Repeat ELAS options